techidaily/site-games-able/source/_posts/android-application-transition-to-linux-devices.md

  If you’re a current student or teacher, you can use your school ID to purchase full-featured Genymotion for $49 per year.

- Once you’ve downloaded the Genymotion BIN file, you can install it with QEMU or VirtualBox using[Genymotion’s](https://docs.genymotion.com/desktop/Get%5Fstarted/013%5FLinux%5Finstall/) official installation guide.
+ Once you’ve downloaded the Genymotion BIN file, you can install it with QEMU or VirtualBox using [Genymotion’s](https://docs.genymotion.com/desktop/Get%5Fstarted/013%5FLinux%5Finstall/) official installation guide.

 ## Enjoy Using Android Apps and Games on Your Linux System